How would your life change if you embraced the wild and sensitive parts of yourself?

 How would your life change if you knew how to embrace your wild and sensitive child or teen?

 Welcome!
 My name is Amy Bryant, MS, EdS, LPC.
-I am a licensed and board certified mental health therapist dedicated to helping women and emerging adults (age 15+) struggling with social and test anxiety, depression, OCD, High Sensitivity (HSP), overwhelm, self-esteem, chronic pain, gastrointestinal issues, insomnia, and navigating the world with a neurodivergent brain and body.
+I am a licensed and board certified mental health therapist dedicated to helping women, parents, and emerging adults (age 17+) struggling with anxiety, depression, school refusal, suicidal ideation, cutting and other forms of NSSI, explosive behavior, OCD, high sensitivity (HSP), self-esteem, insomnia, gender and sexual identity exploration, or who are just trying to figure out how to navigate the world with a neurodivergent brain and body.
+I also facilitate consultation groups for professionals who work with kids, teens and families.

 A 3-CEU on-demand workshop for mental health professionals, parents, caregivers, educators, and other people who live and work with children.